Credit Card vs. Debit Card: Which is the Best for Travel Abroad?

 - If it’s stolen, you could be left without access to your money

 Unlike a debit card, there are far fewer limits to what you can spend.
 As long as your credit limit is decently high, you have a lot of funds to work with.
-Problem is, that makes it a little too easy sometimes to spend more than you can afford.
+The problem is, that makes it a little too easy sometimes to spend more than you can afford.

 The benefit of using a credit card while you travel is a double-edged sword.
 You can spend roughly as much as you’d like, but you don’t want to spend so much that it will take years to pay off.